neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 Use the tool icon in the classifier window to start editing the classifier.
 New nodes can be created via drag & drop from the 'Available Nodes'.
 Selecting a node will show up its attributes.

 <!--TODO: Include getting started folder in examples folder-->
-*Recommended:* Follow along with the examples in this getting started guide.